 This is the most prestigious award; this award encompasses all GCA character awards.
-This award is presented to the outstanding graduating students (excluding K5) who exude the character of Jesus Christ, earn consistent academic honors, displays character excellence, displays leadership skills in class, and are actively involved in school and church activities.
+This award is presented to the outstanding student(s) (high school only) who strive to demonstrate the character of Jesus Christ, earn consistent academic honors, displays character excellence, displays leadership skills in class, and are actively involved in school and church activities.
 Nominees of this award must have attended GCA for two consecutive years, including the year of the award.
-Awardees are nominated by their peers, GCA faculty, staff and administration.